Sweet and tangy, tamarind is one of the widely used spice-condiments found in every South-Asian kitchen!

 Tamarind fruit contains certain health benefiting essential volatile chemical compounds, minerals, vitamins and dietary fiber.

-Its sticky pulp is a rich source of non-starch polysaccharides (NSP) or dietary-fiber such as gums, hemicelluloses, mucilage, pectin and tannins.
+Its sticky pulp is a rich source of non-starch polysaccharides (NSP) or dietary fiber such as gums, hemicelluloses, mucilage, pectin, and tannins.
 100 g of fruit pulp provides 5.1 or over 13% of dietary fiber.
 NSP or dietary fiber in the food increases its bulk and augments bowel movements thereby help prevent constipation.
-The fiber also binds to toxins in the food thereby help protect the colon mucus membrane from cancer-causing chemicals.
+The fiber also binds to toxins in the food thereby help protect the colon mucosa from cancer-causing chemicals.

-In addition, dietary fibers in the pulp bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon; thereby help in expulsion of “bad” or LDL cholesterol levels from the body.
+Also, dietary fibers in the pulp bind to bile salts (produced from cholesterol) and decrease their reabsorption in the colon; thereby help in expulsion of “bad” or LDL cholesterol levels from the body.

-While lemon compose citric acid, tamarind is rich in tartaric acid.
-Tartaric acid gives sour taste to food besides its inherent activity as a powerful antioxidant.
-(Anti-oxidant E-number is E334).
-It, thus, helps human body protect from harmful free radicals.
+While lemon composes citric acid, tamarind is rich in tartaric acid.
+Tartaric acid gives the sour taste to food besides its intrinsic activity as a potent antioxidant.
+(Antioxidant E-number is E334).
+It, thus, helps the human body protect from harmful free radicals.

 This prized condiment spice is a good source of minerals like copper, potassium, calcium, iron, selenium, zinc and magnesium.
 Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure.
 Iron is essential for red blood cell production and as a co-factor for cytochrome oxidases enzymes.

-In addition, it is also rich in many vital vitamins, including thiamin (36% of daily required levels), vitamin-A, folic acid, riboflavin, niacin, and vitamin-C. Much of these vitamins plays antioxidant as well as co-factor functions for enzyme metabolism inside the body.
+Further, it is also rich in many vital vitamins, including thiamin (36% of daily required levels), vitamin-A, folic acid, riboflavin, niacin, and vitamin-C. Much of these vitamins plays antioxidant as well as co-factor functions for enzyme metabolism in the human body.

 Its pulp has been used in many traditional medicines as a laxative, digestive, and as a remedy for biliousness and bile disorders.

-Fresh tamarind pods are available in late spring and early summer seasons.
-However, processed tamarind types like compressed tamarind blocks, ready-to-use slices, paste, concentrates, balls, etc can be more readily available in the condiment stores and spice markets.
+Fresh tamarind is readily available in the markets by late spring and early summers.
+However, processed tamarinds such as compressed tamarind blocks, ready-to-use slices, paste, concentrates, balls, etc., can be more readily available around the year in condiment stores and spice markets.

 Choose fresh unbroken pods packed in boxes.
-If you are purchasing processed form, buy the product from a well reputed authentic brand.
+If you are purchasing a processed form, buy the product from a well-reputed authentic brand.
 Avoid old, desiccated pulp, or off-smelling products.